 FCL Pirates – Florida Complex League

-The Florida Complex League (FCL) Pirates are a rookie-level affiliate of the Pittsburgh Pirates in the FCL South Division.
-Located in Bradenton, Florida, Pirate City serves as the team’s home facility.
-This page features facility photos, a map, official FCL links, and Bradenton weather information.
+The Florida Complex League (FCL) Pirates are a rookie-level team.
+They are a Minor League Baseball (MiLB) affiliate of the Pittsburgh Pirates.
+The team competes in the FCL South Division.
+The team plays at Pirate City in Bradenton, Florida.
+Explore facility photos, view the map, access official FCL links, and check Bradenton weather.

 Four practice fields form a cloverleaf, each named for a Pirates Hall of Famer.
 Field names honor Roberto Clemente, Pie Traynor, Honus Wagner, and Willie Stargell.
 This layout allows coaches to monitor workouts from a central point.
 On-site dormitories house up to 150 minor league players.
 Pirate City hosts the Fall Instructional League, rehabilitation assignments, and extended Spring Training.
-During the offseason, its facilities are available to youth organizations.
+Youth organizations can use the facilities during the offseason.

 Pirate City Photos